YaasirM/SPACEX_-Falcon_9_Analysis/README.md

 This query identifies the distinct launch sites used for Falcon 9 rocket launches.
 The variety of launch sites—like CCAFS LC-40, VAFB SLC-4E, and KSC LC-39A—could indicate different geographic and operational constraints impacting each mission's launch success.

 ### Question 2
-Display 5 records where launch sites begin with the string 'CCA'
+Display 5 records where launch sites begin with the string 'CCA'.

 ```sql
 SELECT
  LAUNCH_SITE